ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ## Elliptic genera of Pfaffian-Grassmannian double mirrors
 **In progress.**

-In this project, we aim to prove the elliptic genera of Pfaffian-Grassmannian double mirrors of odd dimension coincide with each other.
+In this project we aim to prove the elliptic genera of Pfaffian-Grassmannian double mirrors of odd dimension coincide with each other.

 ***